Northeastern Army: Terminology

 Because of the semi-official nature of armies during the Warlord Era, the Northeastern Army was known by a variety of names at different points its history.
-Zhang Zuolin's first significant military unit, the 27th Division, was called the "Fengtian Army" after the province where it was based.
-As more units based in other Northeastern provinces came under Zhang's control, "Fengtian Army" continued to be used to refer just to those forces stationed in Fengtian, but also became a synecdoche for all of Zhang's troops.
+Zhang Zuolin's first significant military unit, the 27th Division, was based in Fengtian Province and therefore called the "Fengtian Army" (奉系軍 (奉系军, Fèng xì jūn)).
+As he gained command of more divisions based in other Northeastern provinces, "Fengtian Army" continued to be used to refer just to those forces stationed in Fengtian, but also became a synecdoche for all of Zhang's troops.
 Even observers at the time noticed that this was imprecise:

 As General He Zhuguo pointed out, the “Fengtian Army” (Fengjun) should be named the “Northeast Army” (dongbeijun) because it was centrally controlled by Zhang Zuolin and his staff; it was called the Fengtian Army only because the people were accustomed to call it the Fengtian Army.

-Nonetheless, many modern scholars continue to use "Fengtian Army" to refer to Zhang's forces before they were incorporated into the National Revolutionary Army in 1928.
-After that event, the army was rechristened the "Northeastern Border Defense Force" (東北邊防軍 (东北边防军, Dōngběi bian fáng jūn); see Early Nanjing Decade).
-In English sources, the army from that point on is usually called the "Dongbei Army" or "Northeast/Northeastern Army", which is also used interchangeably with Fengtian Army during the period before 1928.
+Nonetheless, many modern scholars use "Fengtian Army" and "Northeast/Northeastern Army" interchangeably for the period before 1928.
+After 1928, the army was incorporated into the National Revolutionary Army and rechristened the "Northeastern Border Defense Force" (東北邊防軍 (东北边防军, Dōngběi bian fáng jūn); see Early Nanjing Decade).
+From that point on, English sources almost exclusively use some variant of "Northeastern Army".